Scottish vs English Tax 2025-26: Who Pays More?

 | Top/Additional | 45% | 48% |

 Use salary sacrifice.
-The maths works even better.
+The maths works even better—you save NI too.

 2. Watch Your Bonus Timing